nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 it's more than just data ...

-&#x1F4CC;  If it helps, an updated [pdf version of the `astsa` manual](https://github.com/nickpoison/astsa/blob/master/astsa.pdf) is available.

 -----
 -----
 > __Note__  when you are in a code block below, you can copy the contents of the block by moving your mouse to the upper right corner and clicking on the copy icon ( &#128203; ).